Spider-Man: Homecoming: Post-production

 In November 2016, Feige confirmed that Keaton would play Adrian Toomes / Vulture, while Woodbine was revealed as Herman Schultz / Shocker.
 In March 2017, Harrier said the film was undergoing re-shoots, and Evans was set to appear as Steve Rogers / Captain America in an instructional fitness video.
 Watts was inspired by The President's Fitness Challenge for this, feeling that Captain America would be the obvious version of that for the MCU.
 He then started brainstorming other public service announcements (PSA) starring Captain America, about "just anything you could think of, we had poor Captain America do it".
 Watts said that many of the additional PSA videos would be featured on the home media of the film.
 According to Goldstein, additional videos featuring other Avengers were planned at some point.
 Watts confirmed that the company Stark creates that leads Toomes on his villainous path in the film is Damage Control, which Watts felt "just fit in with our overall philosophy with the kind of story we wanted to tell" and created a lot of practical questions Watts wanted to use "to drive the story".

 The film features multiple post-credit scenes.
-The first gives the Vulture a chance at redemption, showing him protect Parker from another villain.
+The first gives the Vulture a chance at redemption, showing him protect Peter from another villain.
 Watts said this "was a really interesting thing in the development of the story.
 You couldn't just rely on the tropes of the villain being a murderer and killing a bunch of people.
 He had to be redeemable in some capacity in the end and that he believes everything he said, especially about his family."
 The second post-credits scene is an additional Captain America PSA, where he talks about the value of patience—a meta-referential joke at the expense of the audience, who have just waited through the film's credits to see the scene.
 This was a "last-minute addition" to the film.
 Watts completed work on Homecoming at the beginning of June 2017, approving the final visual effects shots.
 He stated that he had never been told that he could not do something by Marvel or Sony, saying, "You assume you'll have to fight for every little weird thing you wanna do, but I didn't really ever run into that.
 I got to do kind of everything I wanted to."
-That month, Starr explained that he was playing the academic decathlon coach at Parker's high school, and Marshall-Green was said to be portraying another Shocker.
+That month, Starr explained that he was playing the academic decathlon coach at Peter's high school, and Marshall-Green was said to be portraying another Shocker.